2006 Houston Astros season: July

 Commencing July 27 versus the Cincinnati Reds, center fielder Willy Taveras amassed a 30-game hitting streak to set the Astros' franchise record, which surpassed Jeff Kent's 25-game streak accomplished in 2004.
 The streak ended on August 29 when Taveras went 0-for-3, including twice hit by pitch against the Milwaukee Brewers.
 During the streak, Taveras had a .349 batting average, .441 on-base percentage (OBP), and .867 on-base plus slugging percentage (OPS).
+Taveras' streak ranked as second-longest in the major leagues that season to 35 by Chase Utley of the Philadelphia Phillies, whose transpired from June 23–August 3.
+(Note: Longest streak of consecutive games, in 2006, in the regular season, requiring hits ≥ 1, sorted by most games matching criteria.)